pink-27/-Implementing-the-IAS-computer-fetch-the-instruction-decode-and-execute-/README.md

 I've implemented the following instruction set in my program -

-1) Addiction of two numbers
+1) Addition of two numbers
 2) Subtraction of two numbers
 3) Alternate sum and difference of 9 numbers in a list/array
 4) Division of two numbers